bssw-psip/psip-automation/README.md

 ### LoadBalancer

 An Application LoadBalancer is required to redirect HTTP traffic to HTTPS, however `compose` requires a Network LoadBalancer if you try to expose any ports other than 80 or 443, for example the neo4j ports.
-However I haven't been able to work out how to use a Network LoadBalancer to do the HTTP redirection, so if anyone knows please let me know!
+I haven't been able to work out how to use a Network LoadBalancer to do the HTTP redirection, so if anyone knows please let me know!

 ### Reverse Proxy